risingwavelabs/risingwave-docs-legacy/docs/guides/looker-integration.md

 ## Establish the connection

-1. Choose the PostgreSQL connector in the data sources.
+1. Choose the PostgreSQL connector from the list of data sources.

-2. Configure the connection (take “Basic” as an example):
+2. Configure the connection (here “Basic” is used as an example):

     - Host: The hostname or IP address of the RisingWave database.
 The default **Host** for RisingWave is `localhost`.